bjansen/gyokuro/doc/0.1/index.md

     get("/hello/:who", (req, resp)
         =>  "Hello, ``req.parameter("who") else "John Doe"``!");

-Named parameters start with a semicolon followed by a valid lowercase identifier as defined by the [Ceylon specification](http://ceylon-lang.org/documentation/1.2/spec/html/lexical.html#identifiersandkeywords): a lowercase letter or underscore followed by 0 or more letter, digit or underscore.
+Named parameters start with a colon followed by a valid lowercase identifier as defined by the [Ceylon specification](http://ceylon-lang.org/documentation/1.2/spec/html/lexical.html#identifiersandkeywords): a lowercase letter or underscore followed by 0 or more letter, digit or underscore.